-OSHA compliance is big business for small businesses.
+OSHA compliance can have a major impact on small businesses.
 Incurring a $30,000 fine can shut down production and ruin any stability your business could have been providing for workers and clients.
 OSHA remains mostly consistent in their inspection methods and their penalties.
 However, a recent shift to using drones to inspect workspaces means companies have to adjust to ensure they show they comply effectively.

 In May 2018, OSHA issued a memorandum mandating the use of drones to inspect workplaces under specific circumstances.
 Since then, drone inspections have increased, slowly at first, but with increasing regularity.
 In light of this recent change in emphasis, here’s what you need to know as a small business owner to prepare for OSHA drone inspections: